Mayor of San Jose, California

 The Mayor of San Jose, officially the Mayor of the City of San José, is executive of the Government of the City of San Jose, California in the United States.

 The mayor presides over the San Jose City Council, which is composed of 11 voting members, including the mayor.
 While the mayor is the head of the city council, they have no veto powers over legislation passed by the Council, as the city uses a council-manager form of government.
 The mayor serves a four-year term and is limited to two successive terms.

-There are 65 people who have served as mayor in San Jose since 1850, when California became a state following the American Conquest of California.
-Prior to the conquest, Californios served as Mayor of San Jose during the Spanish and Mexican eras since 1777.
+65 people have served as mayor in San Jose since 1850, when California became a state following the American Conquest of California.
+Before the conquest, Californios served as Mayor of San Jose during the Spanish and Mexican eras since 1777.
 The current mayor is Democrat Matt Mahan, who took office in January 2023.